HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees: Experiments

-We consider the problem of learning optimization solvers as in~\citet{donti2021dc3} with the following nonconvex optimization problem:
+We consider learning optimization solvers with the following nonconvex optimization as in~\citep{donti2021dc3}:

-where $Q\in\mathbb{R}^{n_\text{out}\times n_\text{out}}\succeq 0, p\in\mathbb{R}^{n_\text{out}}, A\in\mathbb{R}^{n_\text{ineq}\times n_\text{out}}, b\in\mathbb{R}^{n_\text{ineq}}, C\in\mathbb{R}^{n_\text{eq}\times n_\text{out}}$ are constants and $\sin$ is the element-wise sine function.
-The target function $f$ outputs the solution of each optimization problem instance determined by the input $x\in[-1,1]^{n_\text{eq}}$.
+where $Q\in\mathbb{R}^{n_\textup{out}\times n_\textup{out}}\succeq 0, p\in\mathbb{R}^{n_\textup{out}}, A\in\mathbb{R}^{n_\textup{ineq}\times n_\textup{out}}, b\in\mathbb{R}^{n_\textup{ineq}}, C\in\mathbb{R}^{n_\textup{eq}\times n_\textup{out}}$ are constants and $\sin$ is the element-wise sine function.
+The target function $f$ outputs the solution of each optimization problem instance determined by the input $x\in[-1,1]^{n_\textup{eq}}$.
 The main benefit of learning this nonconvex optimization solver with neural networks is their faster inference time than optimizers based on iterative methods.
 To ensure that the learned neural networks provide feasible solutions, the constraints of the optimization problems are set as hard constraints.

-In this experiment, we guarantee that the given constraints are feasible for all $x\in[-1,1]^{n_\text{eq}}$ by computing a proper $b$ for randomly generated $A, C$ as described in~\citet{donti2021dc3}.
-Then the models are trained on 10000 unlabeled data points uniformly sampled from $[-1,1]^{n_\text{eq}}$.
-To perform this unsupervised learning task, the loss function for each sample $x_s$ is set as $\frac{1}{2} f_\theta(x_s)^\top Q f_\theta(x_s) + p^\top \sin{f_\theta(x_s)}$.
-As shown in Table~\ref{tab:nonconvex}, \methodaff{} consistently finds feasible solutions with small suboptimality gap from the optimizer (IPOPT) with much shorter inference time.
+In this experiment, we guarantee that the given constraints are feasible for all $x\in[-1,1]^{n_\textup{eq}}$ by computing a proper $b$ for randomly generated $A, C$ as described in~\citep{donti2021dc3}.
+Then the models are trained on 10000 unlabeled data points uniformly sampled from $[-1,1]^{n_\textup{eq}}$.
+For this unsupervised learning task, the loss function for each sample $x_s$ is set as $\frac{1}{2} f_\theta(x_s)^\top Q f_\theta(x_s) + p^\top \sin{f_\theta(x_s)}$.
+To reproduce similar results as in~\citep{donti2021dc3}, the models are equipped with additional batch normalization and dropout layers in this experiment.
+As shown in Table~\ref{tab:nonconvex}, \methodaff{} consistently finds feasible solutions with a small suboptimality gap from the optimizer (IPOPT) with a much shorter inference time.